nayefahmad/overdose-crisis-data-viz_shiny-app/README.md

 ## Repository structure
 These are the main code files:
 1. `data_preprocessing.R`: this file reads in the final output data from [this repo](https://github.com/nayefahmad/overdose-crisis-data-viz/blob/master/README.md), and does some further pre-processing required for the Shiny app.
 Outputs are saved as .Rds files in the **data** folder.
     1. This would be the appropriate place to do any last cleaning steps of the data fields (e.g. to remove leading numbers in values such as "2_legislations").
-See the section on updating the published version of the app for details on how to make sure these changes are reflected on the live version.
+See the section on "Updating the published version of the app" for details on how to make sure these changes are reflected on the live version.
 3. `server.R`, `ui.R`, and `global.R`: standard files used for defining the back-end and front-end of the Shiny app.
     1. In order to add custom text to the "Background" page of the app, you will have to edit lines 116 to 119 in `ui.R`.
 See the section on updating the published version of the app for details on how to make sure these changes are reflected on the live version.
-4. **www** folder: this is where images (e.g. logos) used in the app are saved.
+4. **"www"** folder: this is where images (e.g. logos) used in the app are saved.

 ## Updating the published version of the app